Singapore

 Heritage, cafés, local life

 Tiong Bahru mixes low-rise art deco housing blocks with bakeries, cafés, and long-running local food stalls.
 It feels more residential than the major tourist districts and gives a better sense of everyday Singapore.
 The evenings are quieter and the pace is slower.
-Not everyone wants that.

-Good for: Neighbourhood walks, cafés, local atmosphere.
+Good for: Neighborhood walks, cafés, local atmosphere.

 Skip if: You want major attractions within walking distance.